-Dill weed is a unique perennial herb with pleasant anise-like flavor.
-Its sprigs (leaves) as well as seeds are employed as seasoning in various cuisines worldwide.
-Dill is the member in the Umbelliferae family, a large group of flowering herbs and spices that also includes caraway, parsley, cumin, fennel, etc.
+Dill weed is a unique perennial herb with a pleasant anise-like flavor.
+Its sprigs (leaves), as well as seeds, are employed as a seasoning in various cuisines worldwide.
+Dill is a member of the Umbelliferae family, a large group of flowering herbs and spices that also includes caraway, parsley, cumin, fennel, etc.

 Dill is native to Mediterranean and Eastern-European regions.
 Just like in cilantro, it too requires warm summer climates with well-drained fertile soil to flourish.
-It grows 1 to 2 feet in height and features dark-green leaves (sprigs) that are wispy and fern-like, have a soft texture with rich pleasant anise aroma and sweet taste.
+It grows 1 to 2 feet in height and features dark-green leaves (sprigs) that are wispy and fernlike, have a soft texture with a rich, pleasant anise aroma and sweet taste.

-Dill weed contains numerous plant derived chemical compounds that are known to have been anti-oxidant, disease preventing, and health promoting properties.
+Dill weed contains many plant-derived chemical compounds that are known to have anti-oxidant, disease-preventing, and health-promoting properties.

-This popular herb contains no cholesterol and is very low in calories.
-Nonetheless, it holds many anti-oxidants, vitamins like niacin, pyridoxine, etc., and dietary fibers, which help in controlling blood cholesterol levels.
+This popular herb does not contain cholesterol and is very low in calories.
+Nonetheless, it holds many antioxidants, vitamins like niacin, pyridoxine, etc., and dietary fibers, which help in controlling blood cholesterol levels.

-Dill leaves (sprigs) and seeds carry many essential volatile oils such as d-carvone, dillapiol, DHC, eugenol, limonene, terpinene and myristicin.
+Dill leaves (sprigs) and seeds carry many essential volatile oils such as d-carvone, dillapiole, DHC, eugenol, limonene, terpinene, and myristicin.

-The essential oil, Eugenol in the dill has been in therapeutic usage as local-anesthetic and anti-septic.
-Eugenol has also been found to reduce blood sugar levels in diabetics.
-(Further detailed studies, however, require to establish its role.)
+The essential oil, Eugenol in the dill has been in therapeutic usage as a local anesthetic and antiseptic.
+Eugenol has also been found to reduce blood sugar levels in people with diabetes.
+(Further detailed studies, however, are required to establish its role.)

 Dill oil, extracted from dill seeds has anti-spasmodic, carminative, digestive, disinfectant, galactagogue (helps breast milk secretion), and sedative properties.

 Dill weed is a good source of minerals like copper, potassium, calcium, manganese, iron, and magnesium.
-Copper is a cofactor for many vital enzymes, including cytochrome c-oxidase and superoxide dismutase (other minerals function as cofactors for this enzyme are manganese and zinc).
-Zinc is a co-factor in many enzymes that regulate growth and development, digestion and nucleic acid synthesis.
-Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Copper is a cofactor for many vital enzymes, including cytochrome c-oxidase and superoxide dismutase (other minerals that function as cofactors for this enzyme are manganese and zinc).
+Zinc is a co-factor in many enzymes that regulate growth and development, digestion, and nucleic acid synthesis.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.

-Dill herb has all the characters to consider it has one of the most valuable functional foods.
-100 g of dill weed provides only 43 calories, but its phyto-nutrients profile is no less than any other high-calorie food source; be it nuts, pulses, cereals, or meat group.
+Dill herb has all the characteristics to consider it one of the most valued functional foods.
+100 g of dill weed provides only 43 calories, but its phytonutrient profile is no less than any other high-calorie food source; be it nuts, pulses, cereals, or meat group.

 100 g fo this herb provides (%of RDA per 100 g):37.5% of folates (vitamin B11),

-Fresh dill should feature vibrant green color sprigs, and firm stems.
-It should be free from any kind of spoilage/bruises or yellowing.
-Buy dill that has been grown using organic techniques since this will give you more assurance of pesticide free, aromatic, as well as nutritious sprigs.
+Fresh dill should feature vibrant green color sprigs and firm stems.
+It should be free from any spoilage/bruises or yellowing.
+Buy dill that has been grown using organic techniques since this will give you more assurance of pesticide-free, aromatic, as well as nutritious sprigs.

-At home, fresh dill weed should be stored inside the refrigerator kept in a zip pouch or wrapped in a slightly damp paper towel and should be used as early as possible since it loses flavor and nutrients quickly if kept for longer periods.
+At home, fresh dill weed should be stored in the refrigerator kept in a zip pouch or wrapped in a slightly damp paper towel, and should be used as early as possible since it loses flavor and nutrients quickly if kept for longer periods.

-Dill seeds as well as dill oils can also available in the markets.
-The seeds used as spice and condiment.
-Good-quality dill seeds release pleasant, sweet and slightly peppery flavor when rubbed between index and thumb fingers.
+Dill seeds, as well as dill oils, can also be available in the markets.
+The seeds are used as spices and condiments.
+Good-quality dill seeds release pleasant, sweet, and slightly peppery flavor when rubbed between index and thumb fingers.

-In the stores, buy whole dill seeds instead of its powder since oftentimes it may get adulterated with other spicy powders.
-The seeds can be stored in cool, dry, dark place inside airtight containers for many months and can be milled using hand-mill as and when required.
-Ground and powdered form should be stored inside the refrigerator in airtight containers and should be used as early as possible since it loses flavor rather quickly.
+In the stores, buy whole dill seeds instead of powder since oftentimes it may get adulterated with other spicy powders.
+The seeds can be stored in cool, dry, dark places inside airtight containers for many months and can be milled using a handmill as and when required.
+Ground dill powder should be stored inside the refrigerator in airtight containers and should be used as early as possible since it loses flavor rather quickly.

-The sprigs of the dill weed have anti-septic, digestive, and carminative properties.
+Dill weed sprigs have antiseptic, digestive, and carminative properties.

-The essential oil, eugenol, in the dill has been in therapeutic use as local anesthetic and anti-septic.
-Eugenol also has been found to reduce blood sugar levels in diabetics, however, further detailed studies required to establish its role.
+The essential oil, eugenol, in the dill has been in therapeutic use as a local anesthetic and antiseptic.
+Eugenol is also been found to reduce blood sugar levels in diabetics, however, further detailed studies are required to establish its role.

-Dill oil, extracted from dill seeds, has been in use in traditional medicines as anti-spasmodic, carminative, appetizer, digestive, disinfectant, to help increase breast milk secretion in nursing mothers and to relieve neurological symptoms like headaches and nervous irritability.
-Along with caraway, fennel, aniseed, it too is one of the most important ingredients in gripe water preparation.
+Dill oil, extracted from dill seeds, has been in use in traditional medicines as an antispasmodic, carminative, appetizer, digestive, disinfectant, to help increase breast milk secretion in nursing mothers and to relieve neurological symptoms like headaches and nervous irritability.
+Along with caraway, fennel, and aniseed, it too is one of the most important ingredients in gripe water preparation.
 (Medical-disclaimer).

-Fresh dill weed should be washed thoroughly in the water in order to remove sand and dirt and to rid off any residual pesticides.
-In order to keep the fragrance and aromatic flavor intact, dill is generally added just before preparing recipes.
+Wash fresh dill weed thoroughly in the water in order to remove sand and dirt and to rid of any residual pesticides.
+To keep the fragrance and aromatic flavor intact, dill is generally added at the final moments of preparation.

 Here are some preparation tips: